 Campus Facilities Overview

 The main campus building for California Institute of Integral Studies is at 1453 Mission in San Francisco, CA. This is where most senior administration and three of CIIS's schools (School of Consciousness and Transformation, School of Professional Psychology and Health, School of Undergraduate Studies) are located.
-There are also two campuses for CIIS's fourth school, the American College of Traditional Chinese Medicine, located at 455 Arkansas Street and 555 DeHaro Street, both in San Francisco, CA. There are also five counseling training facilities throughout San Francisco (see below).
+CIIS's fourth school, the American College of Traditional Chinese Medicine (ACTCM@CIIS), is located at 455 Arkansas Street and 1453 Mission Street.
+Note that ACTCM@CIIS ended its lease at and use of 555 DeHaro Street as of March 15, 2019.
+There are also five counseling training facilities throughout San Francisco (see below).

 Main Campus (1453 Mission Street)

 There is a security officer stationed in the lobby entrance to the main campus during all building hours.
 The security officers are on site during all hours of operations, arriving 30 minutes in advance of the building opening and leaving 30 minutes after the close of the building.
 They check identification (CIIS photo ID or State issued photo ID), respond to safety or security concerns, and conduct period sweeps through the building.

 Everyone entering the main campus must show their valid CIIS issued photo ID or sign in after presenting a valid government issued ID.
 Each employee of CIIS is issued an access code for secure spaces such as the Registration and Business Offices, Financial Aid Offices, Secure Administrative Suites and the Mailroom.

 CIIS provides limited parking to employees in parking lots located on either side of the main campus building.
 All CIIS parking lots are enclosed with gates, secured with access codes and lit with flood lights in the evening.
 CIIS provides gated bicycle parking to employees and students within one of the side parking lots.